Coronavirus Information for the School of Music

 What are the best ways to physically distance?

 - Limiting travel (including shopping trips).
-When you must venture out for necessities, practice physical distancing.
-Please remember that Governor Wolf’s recent directives have closed all but essential businesses.
+When you must venture out for necessities, practice physical distancing and wear a mask.

 - Avoiding public transit unless it is essential.

-- Using virtual meetings instead of hosting or attending in-person social gatherings or academic meetings.
+- Using virtual meetings instead of hosting or attending in-person social gatherings or meetings.

 - Maintaining mental and physical health.
-Exercise and fresh air are important, but always maintain six feet between yourself and others while outside.
+Exercise and fresh air are important, but always maintain at least six feet between yourself and others while outside.

 - Use technology to connect with friends and family.

 Masks are required on campus at all times.